Back to stories list

 The workers stopped what they were doing.
 They listened to Sakima’s beautiful song.
 But one man said, “Nobody has been able to console the boss.
 Does this blind boy think he will console him?”

-Aba bomfi baalekele imilimo yabo.
-Baalekutika ku lwimbo lwakwa Sakima ulwawama nganshi.
-Abaume bamo basosele ukutiila “tapaaba nangu umo uwakwanisha ukutalalika ba bwana.
-Bushe uyu mulumendo wapofuka alemona kwati kuti abatalalika?”
+Ababomfi baaleekele imilimo yabo.
+Baaleekutika ku lwimbo lwakwa Sakima ulwawama nganshi.
+Nomba shitaata umo aatiile, “Tapaaba nangu umo uwakwanisha ukutalalika ba bwana.
+Bushe uyu mulumendo wapofula aleemona kwati kuti abatalalika?”

 Sakima finished singing his song and turned to leave.
 But the rich man rushed out and said, “Please sing again.”